climate-change-in-the-EU/climate-change-in-the-EU.github.io/README.md

 The data in D2, on the other hand, is strictly annual, which allows for significantly more reliable analyses.

 ## 5. Legal analysis (privacy, license, purpose, etc.)
 The data in D1 is not provided under a concise formal license, instead they are handled as documents of the European Commission and thus subject to the [Commission Decision of 12 December 2011 on the reuse of Commission documents.](https://eur-lex.europa.eu/eli/dec/2011/833/oj).
 Compared to Creative Commons licenses, this license is quite hard to understand for lay people as is only presented in the form of the document published in the Official Journal of the European Union, which requires a good reading comprehension for legal documents.
+We deem it to be no more restrictive than the Creative Commons Attribution 4.0 International license (see below), and consider it ethically justifiable to use the data in this non-commercial project.
+In fact, the Commission has, in February 2019, [adopted a Decision](https://ec.europa.eu/newsroom/dae/document.cfm?doc_id=58807) that considers CC-BY 4.0 and CC0 the default licenses for its published data.

 The data in D2 is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/), which allows free sharing, reusing and modifying of the resources, as long as their source is explicitly credited.

 ## 6. Ethics analysis
 As explained in section [4.
-Quality analysis of the datasets](#4.-Quality-analysis-of-the-datasets), the datasets can be deemed generally trustworthy.
+Quality analysis of the datasets](#4-quality-analysis-of-the-datasets), the datasets can be deemed generally trustworthy.

 However, a valid point of criticism is that the commissioner of the Eurobarometers (European Commission) is also the topic of the survey, since respondents are asked about their opinions about the EU.
 In their article Martin Höpner and Bojan Jurczyk, researchers of the Max Planck Institute for the Study of Societies, criticize this and list multiple instances of manipulative tendencies, suggestive questions, or unequally distributed positive/negative answer possibilities.
 (Höpner, Martin; Jurczyk, Bojan.
 2012.
 Kritik des Eurobarometers. Über die Verwischung der Grenze zwischen seriöser Demoskopie und interessengeleiteter Propaganda.
 In: Leviathan 40, 3, 326–349.
 [PDF](https://www.leviathan.nomos.de/fileadmin/leviathan/doc/Aufsatz_Leviathan_12_03.pdf))